-- (i) 100% in the Federal transportation concession, which extend is from Borde Montuoso oilfield (in Bajada de Palo Oeste area, Province of Neuquén) to La Escondida pumping station, maturing in 2053. - (ii) 100% in the Entre Lomas Crude oil transportation concession, which extend is from the oil pipeline connecting the crude treatment plant located in Charco Bayo oilfield in Entre Lomas area to its interconnection with the Crude oil trunk transportation system in La Escondida, maturing in 2026. - (iii) 100% in the 25 de Mayo-Medanito S.E. crude oil transportation concession, which extend is from the oil pipeline connecting the crude treatment plant located in 25 de Mayo-Medanito S.E. area (Río Negro) to its interconnection with the Crude oil trunk transportation system in "Medanito", maturing in 2026.
-This concession was signed to Aconcagua in the agreement mentioned to in Note 1.2.1. - (iv) 100% in the Entre Lomas gas transportation concession, which extend is from the gas pipeline connecting the gas treatment plant located in Charco Bayo oilfield in Entre Lomas Area, to its interconnection with the gas trunk transportation system in the Province of Río Negro, maturing in 2026.
-This concession was signed to Aconcagua in the agreement mentioned to in Note 1.2.1. - (v) 100% in the Jarilla Quemada gas transportation concession, which extend is from the gas pipeline connecting such oilfield to the Medanito-Mainqué gas pipeline, maturing in 2048.
-This concession was signed to Aconcagua in the agreement mentioned to in Note 1.2.1.
+- (i) 100% in the Federal transportation concession, which extends from Borde Montuoso oilfield (in Bajada de Palo Oeste area, Province of Neuquén) to La Escondida pumping station, maturing in 2053. - (ii) 100% in the Entre Lomas Crude oil transportation concession, which extends from the oil pipeline connecting the crude treatment plant located in Charco Bayo oilfield in Entre Lomas area to its interconnection with the Crude oil trunk transportation system in La Escondida, maturing in 2036. - (iii) 100% in the 25 de Mayo-Medanito S.E.
+Crude oil transportation concession, which extends from the oil pipeline connecting the crude treatment plant located in 25 de Mayo-Medanito S.E. area (Río Negro) to its interconnection with the Crude oil trunk transportation system in "Medanito", maturing in 2036.
+This concession is operated by Aconcagua. - (iv) 100% in the Entre Lomas gas transportation concession, which extends from the gas pipeline connecting the gas treatment plant located in Charco Bayo oilfield in Entre Lomas Area, to its interconnection with the gas trunk transportation system in the Province of Río Negro, maturing in 2036.
+This concession is operated by Aconcagua. - (v) 100% in the Jarilla Quemada gas transportation concession, which extends from the gas pipeline connecting such oilfield to the Medanito-Mainqué gas pipeline, maturing in 2048.
+This concession is operated by Aconcagua.